opf/openproject/docs/system-admin-guide/files/attachments/virus-scanning/README.md

 ## Configuration in OpenProject

-To enable the virus scanning functionality, visit *Administration > Attachments > Virus scanning*.
+To enable the virus scanning functionality, visit *Administration > Files > Attachments > Virus scanning*.

 You will see the following options: